kitanata/TourneyMan/README.md

 #### License

+Copyright © 2016 Raymond Chandler III

-This project is open source and licensed under Creative-Commons Attribution Share-Alike.
+This project is wholly owned and maintained by Raymond Chandler III however it is free and open source software licensed under the GNU General Public License v3.0.

-That means, to use the tool itself is free for both commercial and non-commercial use.

-However, you must:

-- Clearly state that your tournements are powered by Tourneyman.
-- And any changes you make to the code, you must also open source, and share it with others.

-Non creative-commons licenses are available for publishers wishing to customize Tourneyman.

-If you are interested in obtaining a commercial Non-CC license, please file an issue in the github issue tracker for this project.
+Non open-source licenses are available for tabletop game publishers wishing to customize Tourneyman.
+If you are interested in obtaining a commercial license, please file an issue in the github issue tracker for this project.